Total Joint Replacement at Gunnison Valley Health

 You can also find materials for the preoperative Total Joint education class

-Preoperative Total Joint education classes take place on the fourth Thursday
+Preoperative Total Joint education classes take place every month in the

 Meet Dr. Blake Clifton, M.D.

 Dr. Blake Clifton is an orthopaedic surgeon fellowship trained (extra year

 of specialty training) in adult and pediatric sports medicine with advanced

 training and specialization in joint replacement of the shoulder, hip,